fbpx

 Lyle attributes this to Topline Air and Heating’s excellent Facebook Ads strategy and goes on to add that if you want to grow, you have to invest: there’s no way around it.

 Since you’re reading this, we’re going to assume you want to grow.
-We’re also going to assume this is your first proper step into HVAC Facebook advertising; as such, the first thing you need to do, regardless of the size of your company, your budget, or whether you’ve advertised before, is to sit down and plan a couple of different versions of an ad.
+We’re also going to assume this is your first proper step into HVAC Facebook advertising.
+The first thing you need to do, regardless of the size of your company, your budget, or whether you’ve advertised before, is to sit down and plan a couple of different versions of an ad.

-This is so that you can then use these variants to do a split test (also known as A/B testing).
-For beginners, this is an excellent way of gauging your audience’s reaction and seeing what they respond to best.
+In addition to image ads, video ads are highly effective in engaging potential customers and driving conversions.
+This is so that you can use these variants to do a split test (also known as A/B testing).
+For beginners, this is an excellent way to gauge your audience’s reaction and see what they respond to best.

 Now that you’re ready to create an HVAC Facebook ad, what exactly should you put in it?
 Well, as you no doubt guessed, you’re going to need a winning combo of images and text, so let’s break down what you’ll need to consider for both: